 Benton Park is a historic neighborhood about 10 minutes from downtown St. Louis.
 It’s about 5 minutes from Cherokee Street and South Grand Boulevard, which have several great local restaurants.
 Many of these homes are shotgun style, which means they are about one room wide but a few rooms deep with a couple stories and high ceilings.
 These homes are deceptively large and are often on small and cozy lots.

 Boulevard Heights is a quieter neighborhood near Soulard and Dutchtown.
 It’s also near Carondelet Park, which boasts several outdoor activity areas, and Carondelet Park Rec Complex, which has several indoor activities.
-The homes in this area are bungalow style – quaint, comfortable, and all on one floor.
+The homes in this area are bungalow style with quaintness and comfort and all on one floor.

 North Hampton has a positive reputation due to its low crime rate.
 It’s also near great schools including Mason Elementary School, Kennard Classical Junior Academy, and Mallinckrodt Academy of Gifted Instruction.
 This neighborhood is full of single- and multi-family homes, so you have a variety of options to choose from.